Midnighter/Notebooks-Launcher/README.rst

 -----

 * The notebook kernel instances require an ssl certificate file.
-This file must be in a location and have permission to allow every user on the system to access it (each user is added to a supplementary group which could also be used for this but that's not tested).
+This file must be in a location and have permissions that allow every user on the system to access it (each user is added to a supplementary group which could also be used for this but that's not tested).